 According to the minister, total 158 coaching institutions across the country were empanelled for implementation of the scheme during Financial Years 2013-14 to 2016-17.

-“Under the scheme, a “New Component” of two years residential coaching programme was introduced on pilot basis in 10 states for minority students of Class XI and XII with science subjects for preparation of Medical/Engineering entrance examinations,” Naqvi said.
+“Under the scheme, a “New Component” of two years residential coaching programme was introduced on pilot basis in 10 states for students of minority communities of Class XI and XII with science subjects for preparation of Medical/Engineering entrance examinations,” Naqvi said.

 “Also one-year residential coaching programme for the same purpose has been added in the scheme for the students who have passed Class XII with science subjects to facilitate their preparation for qualifying examinations for admission in technical/professional courses.
 Apart from this, residential coaching programme for composite preparation exclusively for civil services aspirants has also been added in the scheme, Naqvi added.